MiguelNarv/SPI-Module/README.md

 # SPI Module<br><br>

 ## Description:
-This SPI implementation can receive and send data trough MISO and MOSI with the following characteristics selection.
+This SPI implementation can receive and send data through MISO and MOSI with the following characteristics selection.

 - 4 mode polarity and phase.
 - SCK number of cicles and frequency.